takemaru/graphillion/README.md

 ...
 ```

-Finally, we investigte serious failures that prevent the safe power
+Finally, we investigate serious failures that prevent the safe power
 delivery.
 We search for minimal blocking sets, or minimal hitting
 sets more generally, to study such failures.
 A hitting set is roughly
 defined such that all the given sets are *hit* by at least one element